roboticslab-uc3m/jr3-mbed-firmware-uart/README.md

 An Arm Mbed OS 6 application that performs data acquisition from a JR3 force-torque sensor and streams it through a USB channel.

 Refer to [roboticslab-uc3m/jr3-mbed-firmware](https://github.com/roboticslab-uc3m/jr3-mbed-firmware/) for the underlying board-sensor communication.
 This repository focuses on the serial (USB) interface layer with an external PC.
-Refer to [roboticslab-uc3m/jr3-mbed-firmware-can](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can/) for the CANT interface variant.
+Refer to [roboticslab-uc3m/jr3-mbed-firmware-can](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can/) for the CAN interface variant.

+## Installation

+Since the Mbed Online Compiler has been discontinued and the Keil web compiler will be shut down on July 2026, the preferred method is to use the [Mbed CE (Community Edition)](https://mbed-ce.dev/) CMake-based build system.
+Once built, plug in the Mbed to a USB port of your PC and drag-and-drop the downloaded .bin file into it.

 ## Communication Protocol